sahiga/developer.box.com/guides/embed/ui-elements/annotations.md

 ## Enabling/Disabling Annotations and Annotation Types

-Annotation types can be selectively disabled through preview options.
+Annotation types can be selectively turned off through preview options.
 Viewer options override global `showAnnotations` value, for that viewer.
 See [Box Content Preview](g://embed/ui-elements/preview) for more details on how to set up the Preview instances that are used with Box Annotations here.

 ```js
 preview.show(..., {